hemashushu/hemashushu.github.io/src/content/about.en.md

 Hi!
 I'm _Hemashushu_.

 Here I share some fun and interesting computer technology, programming skills and learning notes, and also publish some of my software.
-These articles will also be synchronized to my _WeChat Subscription_, welcome to subscribe, if you find my articles or software useful to you, thanks for donating 😋
+Follow me on Twitter [@hemashushu](https://twitter.com/hemashushu) and Github [Hema Shushu](https://github.com/hemashushu) for updates.
+Please consider donating to me if you find my articles or software is helpful to you 😋

 {{< rawhtml >}}
 <div>